ndw/ixml/BUILDING.md

 browsers won’t load JavaScript off the filesystem.
 You might want to do it in a [a webserver](https://github.com/ndw/webserver).
-(There’s no JavaScript in the specification itself, but there’s a small amount of progressive enhancment in some of the ancillary pages.)
+(There’s no JavaScript in the specification itself, but there’s a small amount of progressive enhancement in some of the ancillary pages.)